wix/Detox/docs/Introduction.AndroidDevEnv.md

 #### Disclaimer

-After upgrading the emulator's binary to a newer version, it usually consider all existing snapshots invalid.
+After upgrading the emulator's binary to a newer version, it usually considers all existing snapshots invalid.

-This can be addressed by either recreating the AVD's altogher, or just deleting and creating the snapshots as explained.
+This can be addressed by deleting and recreating the snapshots as explained, or by recreating the AVD's altogether.

 ## Cheatsheet